Mitigation of Magnetic Flux Trapping in Superconducting Electronics Using Moats: Results

 We characterized $B_{\mathrm{exp}}$ of moat arrays with $a$ and $s$ ranging from 0.5 to 30 $\upmu$m and 4 to 40 $\upmu$m, respectively, and $a\leq s$.
 The measurements were performed by field cooling the arrays in various $B_r$ and taking magnetic images of the resultant flux distribution.
 Magnetic images were acquired using a cryogenic widefield nitrogen-vacancy (NV) diamond microscope, which provides quantitative maps of the out-of-plane magnetic field with micron-scale spatial resolution and sensitivity sufficient to resolve individual vortices over millimeter-scale areas from room temperature down to $\sim 5$ K~\cite{qswift_apparatus_paper}.
 From the images, the vortex areal density, $n_v$, was extracted as a function of $B_r$.

-Based on the results, we observed two characteristic fields, $B_1$ and $B_{\mathrm{exp}}^{\mathrm{meas}}$.
+From the analysis of magnetic field images, examples of which are shown in Fig.~\ref{fig:square_moat_array_fig} and~\ref{fig:asym_examples}, we observed two characteristic fields, $B_1$ and $B_{\mathrm{exp}}^{\mathrm{meas}}$.
 The first field, $B_1$, is defined as the background field $B_r$ above which vortices first appear in the film outside the moats.
 Across multiple cooldowns, these first few vortices always appear at the same locations in the film, indicating that they either nucleate or become pinned at these locations.
 These sites likely correspond to defects in the film acting as strong vortex pinning centers.
+The areal density of these pinned vortices slowly increases with increasing $B_r$, displaying a convex $n_v(B_r)$ function which eventually changes to a linear dependence as shown in Fig.~\ref{fig:exp_field_measurements}.